wkeeling/resume/README.rst

 - Responsible for the design and development of the UI and Python backend, creating charts and other visualisations using AngularJS/HTML5/Bootstrap/Pandas.

-- Worked in two-weekly iterations to consistently deliver new features on time and within the estimates given in sprint planning meetings – using an automated deployment process for regular releases to production.
+- Worked in two-weekly iterations to consistently deliver new features on time and within the estimates given in sprint planning meetings, using an automated deployment process for regular releases to production.

 - Collaborated closely with domain experts on the team to ensure that complex data was conveyed in a clear and consistent way, appropriate for an audience consisting of both engineers and management.